hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. figure:: images/sqlplay4.png

 #.
-Use the **Parameter** link to choose the **Response Body** in from the previous action.
+Use the **Parameter** link to choose the **Response Body** from the previous action.
 Add in the following JSON path and fill in the rest of the fields as shown in the figure below.

    - **JSON Path:** ``$.group_results[0].entity_results[0].data[0].values[0].values[0]``